PBJI/FileManagerNode/README.md

 10. **`writeToFile(key, data)`**
     - Writes data to a file identified by the provided key.
+    - Writes json data to a file in pretty format by default.
     - **Parameters**:
       - `key` (string): The key representing the file.
       - `data` (string): The data to be written to the file.
+      - `pretty` (boolean): By default true, if false, object (json) data will be written as it is.
     - **Throws**: An error if the file is not found.

 11. **`readFile(key)`**